Scotland April 15-24, 2023

 On the final day of this tour, guests will visit Holy Island – also known as Lindisfarne – an island twice a day at high tide, set in the North Sea on the east coast of Northumberland – the borderlands between England and Scotland.
 Lindisfarne is as magical as Iona with its ruins of the old abbey founded by St. Aidan, Cuthbert’s Isle, Lindisfarne Castle, a labyrinth, walled gardens, sea glass beach, and islanders with many stories to tell.

 The tour moves within the context of the old stories of the monks of Iona who followed a sacred trail forged by kings, queens and the ancient pre-Christian people of Scotland and England.
 The tour also diverts to some of the stunning scenery of the Scottish Highlands with a visit to Glencoe and the Kilmartin Valley, the home of Dunadd Fort and the largest collection of ancient monuments in Scotland.
-Guests will also visit Doune Castle (filming site for Game of Thrones and the Outlander Series) and Rosslyn Chapel (made famous by The DaVinci Code), Melrose Abbey and Jedburgh Abbey.
+Guests will also visit Rosslyn Chapel (made famous by The DaVinci Code.

 FREE DAY IN EDINBURGH – The 7th day of the tour will be a free day on Edinburgh’s Royal Mile.
 Guests can explore at their leisure and will be provided with a Historic Scotland pass that allows them to enter Edinburgh Castle

-FILMING LOCATIONS – the tour will visit Blackness Castle, which was featured as on Game of Thrones, and in The Outlander series.
-Glencoe has been a filming site for the movies Braveheart, Rob Roy, and several Harry Potter movies.
+FILMING LOCATIONS -The tour will visit Linlithgow Palace, Rosslyn Chapel, and Glencoe, which are filming sites for the Outlander series, Game of Thrones, and movies Braveheart, Rob Roy, and several Harry Potter movies.
 Rosslyn Chapel was featured in both the book and the film, The DaVinci Code.

-This tour will be 8 packed days of visiting majestic ruins of monastic settlements, castles, passage tombs, stone circles, fairy hills and trees, and sacred sites with powerful energy with one day completely free to relax and explore Scotland’s capital city at leisure.
+This tour will be 9 packed days of visiting majestic ruins of monastic settlements, castles, passage tombs, stone circles, and trees, and sacred sites with powerful energy with one day completely free to relax and explore Scotland’s capital city at leisure.
 Evenings are also free to explore at leisure.
-Overnights are Lake of Menteith (1 night), Iona (2 nights), Oban (2 nights), Lindisfarne vicinity (1 night), Edinburgh (2 nights city center – 1 night near EDI Airport).
 Guests will also be given a demonstration on how to dowse for energy lines with dowsing rods and pendulums.

 Scotland’s stunning scenery alone is worth the visit.
 But a visit to these thin places in Scotland with this itinerary is not duplicated anywhere.